Unpatchable 'Flaw' Affects Most of Today's Modern Cars

 Maybe what you're missing is that it shouldn't be possible for an attacker to induce this state in the first place.

-Oh enough of this shit (Score:2, Insightful)
+Oh enough of this shit (Score:4, Insightful)

 I am so sick of infosec nerds thinking they know more than the engineers at Ford, BMW, etc. About building cars.
 Coming up with new "vulnerabilities" - "I just need physical access to the car's OBD-II port with a laptop".
 Stick to Flintstones cars if you feel so insecure, the rest of us will drive fearlessly in luxury.